 Businesses spend thousands of dollars getting their logos right.
-They agonise with Feng Shui experts and psychologists over the exact shade of tangerine for their corporate colours.
+They agonise with experts and psychologists over the precise shade of tangerine for their corporate colours.
 And they send their designers into feverish paroxysms over the exact font selection that matches the feeling they want to convey.

 They hire fabulous copywriters to present their business in the best possible light – honing their story and their service offerings until they are crystal clear and compelling.